tfukui95/tor-experiment/Website Fingerprinting.md

 that is a multiple of 600 and are classified accordingly.
 For our experiment on GENI, we will not be doing any packet classification for data mining.

-## Setting up the Website Fingerprinting experiment
+## Setting up the Website Fingerprinting Experiment

 We will now be setting up our own website fingerprinting experiment on GENI.
 The following steps will be taken for this experiment: